 Financing is a factor in how quickly a business is sold

-There are a few different types of financing for the purchase of a business.
+There are a few different types of funding for the purchase of a business.

 Negotiating the Purchase Agreement